Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/cockpit.rst

 ----------------
 .. image:: /images/cockpit/detail/pilot/hud.png

 Projects flight and weapons data onto the forward section of the canopy/windscreen.
-Night mode available on the control next to the VDI.
+Night mode can be selected using the control on the right side of the VDI.

-Also has two engine stall warning lights (L STALL & R STALL) mounted on the left and right sides respectively.
+Has two engine stall warning lights (L STALL & R STALL) mounted on the left and right sides respectively.
 They indicate the presence of an engine stall condition in their respective engine.

 :Note: For more information see relevant chapters under :ref:`navigation` and :ref:`weaponsemploy`.